 My 15-year-old son and I have this push-pull relationship going on right now.
 Whenever I try to push a good idea (basic common sense) his way, he resists and pulls away.
 This yo-yo-ing gets tiresome and leads to lots of disagreements, but I understand it’s all part of the teenage package.

 However, of all the things my son and I disagree about—screen time, his attitude, the weather—I never thought we’d argue because—wait for it—he prefers staying home and I wanted him to have fun on a Friday night.

 What kind of a monster am I?

 Here’s how it all went down: My stubborn sophomore basically planted himself in front of his Play Station most weekends during ninth grade.
 He didn’t attend any social events other than soccer games and track meets because he was on the team.
-His pattern every week was staying home on Friday night playing video games.
+His pattern every week was staying home alone on a Friday night playing video games.

 “It’s a transition year,” everyone kept telling me.